paulnicholsen27/starter_code_legit/09-intro-to-active-record/lecture_notes.md

+SETUP:  Copy last lecture 'author.rb' final code into here.
+Delete everything in db file.
+Copy this repo's Gemfile, README.

 - Go over objectives

 - Review author-backup created earlier in the week

-- Show Seed file
+- Show empty Seed file and put in a few `find_or_create` statements.

+- show updated gem file.
 - Point out new methods of `find_by_name` and `find_or_create`
 - What is Rake? (review)
 	- Helps to do tasks
 	- For example `rake db:migrate`

-get active record
+- get active record

 connect to database
 	- in environment file